 Wayne says the tension was almost unbearable.
 He was forced to watch the buck work a string of rubs along the field's edge before he knew that he'd have a chance.
 But the deer kept coming until, at one point, it was only 20 yards from the still crouched and breathless hunter.
 The shot angle was too risky, so Wayne waited for a broadside or even quartering-away angle.

-"I’ve taken lots of animals with my bow, but this shot felt like it was for all the marbles," he said.
+"I've taken lots of animals with my bow, but this one felt like it was for all the marbles," he said.

 Much to his surprise, the arrow's path wasn't through the lungs.
 Nevertheless, the massive deer lunged forward and raced for the timber with its head and belly low to the ground.